dtczhl/dtc-android-ble/README.md

-# dtc-ble-scanner
+About this branch:

-A simple BLE scanner
+A simple BLE scanner.
 Display info with named devices only